Balaji277/Balaji277.github.io/_publications/project 2.md

 Results
 ======

--The rate of return on investment, flexibility of service systems, and supplier lead time against industry norm are significant factors in the framework.
+-The rate of return on investment, flexibility of service systems, and supplier lead time against industry norm are significant factors in the framework.<br />
--The weights assigned to these factors are 0.07764, 0.06863, and 0.0547, respectively.
+-The weights assigned to these factors are 0.07764, 0.06863, and 0.0547, respectively.<br />
--Amazon and Flipkart are highlighted as supply chains that stand out among others in the study.
+-Amazon and Flipkart are highlighted as supply chains that stand out among others in the study.<br />
--The closeness coefficients of Amazon and Flipkart are 0.945 and 0.516, respectively.
+-The closeness coefficients of Amazon and Flipkart are 0.945 and 0.516, respectively.<br />

 Conclusion